Abu388/2025-project-phase-mobile-tasks/mobile/abenezer_mesfin/README.md

   Implements the repository from the domain layer.

   This structure helps keep the code organized, scalable, and easier to test or maintain.

+                    ## Models

+  `ProductModel` is a data class that extends the `Product` entity.
+It provides:
+  - JSON serialization with `fromJson` and `toJson`
+  - Used for converting local/API data to app-friendly structures